C-PTSD: When Trauma Is a Pattern, Not a Single Event

 It’s about integrating what hasn’t been processed at a pace your system can tolerate.

 Do I Have C-PTSD?
-Signs You Might Recognize
+Signs you might recognize

 You don’t need a “big” trauma story to benefit from this work.